ufs-community/UFS_UTILS/tests/README.md

 command.
 For the parallel tests to run locally, update the machine-specific "mpi_exec" script under UFS_UTILS/cmake with your run account and queue.

+The standard output from the tests will be in your build directory - ./build/Testing/Temporary

+### QUESTIONS

+Please contact the repository managers: https://github.com/NOAA-EMC/UFS_UTILS/wiki